GreatDanton/browser-homepage/README.md

 * `index.html` -> your links go here, see template comment inside
 * `main.scss` -> main scss file, (if you would like to change colors change them here) and compile it to main_min.css which is used by index.html

-# Development:
-The main goal of this project is to provide easy to use interface for sorting your links (replacement for current bookmark managers).
-It was not meant to be all around dashboard with integrations with various services.
-While such services might be implemented in the future, the current goal of this project is to fix the remaining bugs and clean ugly parts of the code first.
-The application was meant to be a really simple one with everything inlined, however the code got quickly out of hand.

-The current way to develop this application is via homepage.html (if you are changing the structure of the html file).
-To prevent leaking of your private links, use python script `build_script.py` that will replace your links from homepage.html with generic ones from build/generic_links.txt

 # TODO